DlgzRogelio/Project-1/README.md

 Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces. [**DOCUMENTATION**](https://bulma.io/)

+#### JQuery
+jQuery is a fast, small, and feature-rich JavaScript library.
+It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
+With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript. [**DOCUMENTATION**](https://jquery.com/)

 #### THE MOVIE DATABASE (API)
 The Move Database is a free API service with millions of movies, tv shows and people to discover.
 [**DOCUMENTATION**](https://developers.themoviedb.org/3/getting-started/introduction)